Skip to content

 Meanwhile, Municipal Agriculturist Florencio Agustin said that the Municipal Local Government Unit (MLGU) and Provincial Local Government Unit (PLGU) are supporting the SAAD Program, not only to comply with their duties as part of their offices but also to assist the beneficiaries in their journey as well.

-Dagituy a gundaway ket napintas pagbiyag, sapelang kuma ta etuy nga panagrugi tayu ket awan ton iti mabatin, we should collaborate for the project and livelihood,” he shared.
+Dagituy a gundaway ket napintas pagbiyag, sapelang kuma ta etuy nga panagrugi tayu ket awan ton iti mabatin, we should collaborate for the project and livelihood,” [These interventions are profitable.
+As we go through this journey, I hope that no one will be left behind.
+We should collaborate with the project and livelihood] he shared.

 It was also reassured that the animals were provided with supplements, vitamins, wound spray, and dewormed to ensure that the animal stock is healthy and guarded from any diseases. ###